peternelis/Cookbook/README.md

 # Cookbook
-This repository contains recipes that I like to share with my friends.
+This repository contains recipes that I like to share with my friends and family.